 An information security management system or ISMS is an integral part of every company these days and to no surprise: When it comes to corporate assets, few are as valuable as knowledge and information.
 However, as assets, they are under greater threat than ever: Human error, cybercrime and, increasingly, natural causes pose a consistent hazard.
-ISO 27001 and TISAX® audits both increase and document a company’s resilience to risks such as these.
+Audits on ISO 27001 and TISAX® both increase and document a company’s resilience to risks such as these.
 But who needs which audit?
 And what are the differences between them?

 ISO 27001 and TISAX® in a nutshell